 Card Sorting: This exercise takes inventory of the many (many) solution ideas and organize them into relevant themes.
 Priorities & values emerge as

 Product Strategist: Crema has crafted this special role as a part of our model.
-Our product strategist are part co-founder, product owner, product manger, facilitator, and creative director.
+Our product strategists are part co-founder, product owner, product manger, facilitator, and creative director.
 They bring experience running many long-term product builds.

 Your Marketing and/or Customer Support experts: (optional) We can build the best experience possible, but if it isn’t distributed well, it was all for nothing.
-Bringing you marketing team is a great way to consider our milestones and audience as we align on the best way to release this solution to your users.
+Bringing your marketing team is a great way to consider our milestones and audience as we align on the best way to release this solution to your users.

 The specific target outcomes for a strategy & alignment session will vary between projects & clients, but always orbits around a shared understanding of the project’s “true north”: its goals, direction, and criteria for success.

 This combination of shared understanding, vision, and goals among the team will prove critical when a new opportunity, obstacle, or feature set is presented.
-It allows the team to ask & discuss together, “Does this new idea align with our true north?
+It allows the team to ask & discuss together: “Does this new idea align with our true north?
 Is it consistent with our identity, purpose, and goals?”
 This focus and clarity helps us save time, wasted effort, and conflict down the road.
 It frees us to deliver the right product experience, on time and within budget.

-We also consistently see byproducts of these sessions that provide value beyond the product itself, including: new ideas & insights, improvements to process, deeper trust among the team, stronger communication, and a richer picture of the business itself.
+We also consistently see byproducts of these sessions that provide value beyond the product itself, including new ideas & insights, improvements to process, deeper trust among the team, stronger communication, and a richer picture of the business itself.

 We can help you understand the environment, identify opportunities, and achieve the outcomes for your project.
-Let’s get started.